tedneward/Worldspine-DnD5e/Equipment/Armor.md

 Plate consists of shaped, interlocking metal plates to cover the entire body.
 A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.

 #### Ring mail
 This armor is leather armor with heavy rings sewn into it.
 The rings help reinforce the armor against blows from swords and axes.
-Ring mail is inferior to chain mail, and it’s usually worn only by those who can’t afford better armor.
+Ring mail is inferior to chain mail, and it's usually worn only by those who can't afford better armor.

 #### Scale mail
 This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
 The suit includes gauntlets.